nslay/ComputeBValue/README.txt

 # Introduction                                                        #
 #######################################################################
-ComputeBValue is a tool that can calculate b-value images from one or more given b-value images using one of four different models.
-These
-include: mono exponential, intravoxel incoherent motion (IVIM), diffusion  kurtosis (DK), and a combined DK and IVIM model.
+ComputeBValue is a tool that can calculate b-value images from one or more given b-value images (and possibly a given ADC) using one of four different models.
+These include: mono exponential, intravoxel incoherent motion (IVIM), diffusion  kurtosis (DK), and a combined DK and IVIM model.
 It can read vendor-specific formatted diffusion b-values from DICOM and can write b-value, Apparent Diffusion Coefficient (ADC), kurtosis, and perfusion fraction images to medical image formats like MetaIO as well as DICOM.
 As diffusion MRI sequences are often interleaves with b-values, this tool supports extracting individual b-value image volumes from such sequences!

+NOTE: The tool will automatically detect inverted b-value images and restore the images prior to computing the target b-value image.

 NOTE: This tool is especially designed for prostate mpMRI imaging.
 Model assumptions follow those in the following paper: